Senegal entry requirements for Vietnam passport holders

 May be checked

-Vietnamese passport holders must obtain a visa before traveling to Senegal.
-There is no visa on arrival or e-visa option as of 2026.
-Apply at a Senegalese embassy or consulate in advance.
+Vietnamese passport holders must obtain a visa before traveling to Senegal for any purpose, including tourism.
+There is no visa-on-arrival option for Vietnamese citizens.
+Apply through the Senegalese embassy or consulate well in advance of your planned departure in 2026.

 Entry requirements